BeryJu/infrastructure/README.md

-# Ansible playbooks for my infrastructure
+# Ansible playbooks/Puppet stuff for my infrastructure

 See also https://github.com/BeryJu/k8s, repository for GitOps with flux.

 ## Requirements

 - Ansible latest
+- Puppet latest
 - HashiCorp Vault (for credentials)
 - VMware vSphere (for provisioning)